-Lloyds Wharf, in Milton Creek, is home to the TSB Raybel Charters project.
+Lloyds Wharf, in Milton Creek, is home to the Raybel Charters project.
 There is also a magnificent new building which will house the reborn Dolphin Barge Museum.
 An inaugural meeting is to be held shortly.

 Medway Yacht Club is looking for an RYA Senior Instructor to take on the Chief Instructor role on a full time, permanent basis.
 The role requires a flexible approach with the successful candidate working a minimum of 37 hour contract over weekends, evenings and bank holidays as required.
 Typical working week Wednesday – Sunday.

 The position is designed to lead and manage the existing Club Sailing groups: Junior, Youth, Adults, Royal Engineers, NAS school all operating from March to November with Winter Training Sessions mostly for the Youth team.
 The position will also involve delivering Powerboat, Stand Up Paddle-boarding, shore-based courses as well as Team Building days.
 The successful applicant will lead on training at the Club and report to the Commodore and Flag Officers.
 The applicant will work closely with the other employees and volunteers.

 The Forth Umpire was out yesterday collecting hazardous debris between Chatham and Peters bridge after the previous day’s tidal surge.
 Note that the majority of floating debris is sawn logs, believed to originate from tree lopping upstream on the non-tidal Medway.